B.S. in Construction Management Undergraduate Course Descriptions

 OBJECTIVES:

-- Demonstrate knowledge of shop drawings and details for structural components and systems.
+- Evaluate specifications, shop drawings, and details for structural components and systems

 DESCRIPTION: Strategies and techniques for efficient project control, scheduling of project activities, and projects with an emphasis on Critical Path Method.